tchardes/2onzeroad/_posts/2016-07-10-puerto-rico-arecibo.md

 ---
 layout:     post
-title:      "Arécibo"
-subtitle:   "A la recherche de E.T."
+title:      "A la recherche de E.T."
 preview:    "This is a short preview you need to replace"

 date:       2016-07-04 12:00:00